mixbytes/audits_public/solidity/TrustWallet/audit_en.md

 ### [SUMMARY]

 The code of the token and vesting contract is flawless and well written.
-There are a few concerns regarding accordance of the migration code with the specification.
+There was a few concerns regarding accordance of the migration code with the specification which are fixed as of 22 jun 2018.